-Analysis: The 50-day moving average (grey line) has crossed below the 200-day moving average (black line) and the market is generally making lower highs and lower lows.
-My current interpretation is negative.
+Analysis: The 50-day moving average (grey line) remains below the 200-day moving average (black line), but is now trending higher.
+The market has rebounded sharply since the Christmas Eve lows, but seems to have hit some resistance at the 200-day moving average (black line).
+My current interpretation of this picture is neutral/negative.
 Chart Framework: I'd get positive if the S&P 500 appeared to be making higher highs and higher lows and if the 50d MA crossed above the 200d MA.